top of page

 Again, medicine is a healing art.
 We as doctors lay our hands on our patients day in and day out, to bring healing and renew health.
 Energy is transferrable, positive or negative.
 Ever walked into a room after two people have argued, and you feel the tension without a word having to be said in your presence?
 Attended a one-year-old's birthday and you feel the love, joy, and celebration in the air.

-It will be much harder for doctors that are run down, burnt out by working in the insurance-based model, questioning or regretting their decision to become doctors to truly address your problem.
+It will be much harder for doctors who are run down, and burnt out by working in the insurance-based model, questioning or regretting their decision to become doctors to truly address your problem.
 You cannot pour from an empty cup, no matter how much you want to.

 The End